 - Per occupied seat

 The monthly fares are based on round trip mileage.
 The farther you must travel, the more you save.
-Since costs are shared equally, the more riders in your vanpool, the less you pay.
-The monthly savings can really add up!
+Since costs are shared equally, the more riders in your vanpool, the less you pay and the monthly savings can really add up.

 There are three different vanpool arrangements:Third-Party Vanpool